 MEET THE BONITA BRASS

 Lynn K. Asper has been teaching and playing the trumpet for over 60 years.
 His first book, A Physical Approach to Playing the Trumpet, has received worldwide acclaim since its release in 1999.
 His second book, was released in 2004.
 Mr. Asper is the designer and builder of the Asper Pickett Trumpet Mouthpiece Visualizer and the Mute Mate Mute Holders.
 A native of South Bend, Indiana, Lynn holds a Bachelor of Science in Music Education from Ball State University and a Master of Music Education from Michigan State University.
 He spent ten years teaching high school instrumental music.
 He joined the faculty at Grand Rapids Community College in 1979 and remained there for 32 years.
 In the spring of 2005 Mr. Asper retired after twenty-four years as the conductor of the Kent Philharmonic Orchestra.
-As a performer he has appeared with Bobby Vinton, Maria Schneider, Vincent DeMartino, Allen Vizzutti and Rex Richardson, as well as performing frequently around the West Michigan area as a trumpet soloist and as a memGrandber of the Rapids Jazz Orchestra.
-Mr Asper is currently principle trumpet with the Bonita Springs Concert Band in Bonita Springs, Florida, and a member of Bonita Brass.
+As a performer he has appeared with Bobby Vinton, Maria Schneider, Vincent DeMartino, Allen Vizzutti and Rex Richardson, as well as performing frequently around the West Michigan area as a trumpet soloist and as a member of the Grand Rapids Jazz Orchestra.
+Mr Asper is currently principle trumpet with the Bonita Springs Concert Band in Bonita Springs, Florida, and a member of Bonita Brass and Brass Music Elements.
 Mr. Asper is the owner of Asper Trumpet Products.